wayofthepie/nube/README.md

 # Launching
-`kube-master-and-node.nix` contains a nixos configuration module for a virtualbox VM with a single master/node.
+`kube-master-and-node.nix` contains a nixos configuration module for a virtualbox VM with a single master/node kubernetes.
 The steps to launch it are as follows:

 ```